MISDEMEANOR OFFENSES AND VIOLATIONS

 Criminal assistance means either harboring or concealing a person wanted for a crime or morning.
 A person about their discovery your potential apprehension or providing that person with money, transportation a weapon or a disguise.
 It also means that someone through the use of force or deception or intimidation does something to prevent the discovery or apprehension of a person who is a person who is wanted by law enforcement.

 A person commits the crime of resisting arrest.
 If he intentionally prevents or attempts to prevent a peace officer from effecting a lawful arrest on himself or another person.
-Alabama Criminal Code § 13A-10-41
+Section 13A-10-41; Code of Alabama (1975)

 Fleeing or attempting to elude law enforcement officer.